PUT-JUG/lab-rtos/src/en/Lab 02 - Introduction to the Bash command line.md

 ## File search

 As already mentioned, files in UNIX systems are used to store user data and represent, among other things, some system devices.
 Therefore, it is important to efficiently search and locate files in the directory structure.
-This task can be carried out in several ways, depending on the nature of the file being searched and the search criteria.
+This task can be done in several ways, depending on the nature of the file being searched and the search criteria.

 The location of executable files - programs - can be found with the use of a command: